valexandersaulys/barebones/README.md

 # Custom Theming in Ghost

-The documetation is bit impractical so I'm rewriting it here
+The documetation is bit impractical so I'm rewriting it here.

+``zip -r barebones.zip barebones/*``

 ## Layout of file